shebashio/bigbang/blog/2-41-Release.md

 ### Storage and Collaboration Enhancements

-The storage team has delivered significant improvements through renovations of key components:
 - Comprehensive updates to Minio, Vault, Confluence, and External Secrets
 - Successfully migrated Mattermost CI pipelines from built-in PostgreSQL to RDS DB
 - Implementation of ESO cluster secret functionality